You can find the MHS Course Guide here

 Final: Exam

-Students will develop understanding of the origins of our legal system and contemporary legal processes that are essential for business and personal success.
+Students will develop an understanding of the origins of our legal system and contemporary legal processes that are essential for business and personal success.
 Legal cases will be discussed and solved through the use of critical-thinking skills and application of laws.
 Students gain valuable insight regarding their personal rights as well as their liability toward others.
 Contract negotiations are an integral part of commerce and everyday life.
 Students will understand the framework of contract law in order to conduct themselves as responsible adults.

 Credit: 0.5